Phencyclidine Confirmation, Urine

 Urine phencyclidine (PCP) may be undetectable at alkaline pH.
 Urine pH must, therefore, always be recorded.

-For chain-of-custody information, see COCH / Chain-of-Custody Processing.
+For chain-of-custody information, see PCPX / Phencyclidine Confirmation, Chain of Custody, Urine.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.